 Cresco is a very small city located in the state of Iowa.
 With a population of 3,833 people and two constituent neighborhoods, Cresco is the 98th largest community in Iowa.
-Much of the housing stock in Cresco was built prior to World War II, making it one of the older and more historic cities in the country.
+Cresco has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Because occupations involving physical labor dominate the local economy, Cresco is generally considered to be a blue-collar town.
-36.22% of the Cresco workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Cresco is a city of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Cresco who work in office and administrative support (8.34%), management occupations (8.03%), and food service (7.71%).
+39.62% of the Cresco workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Cresco is a city of production and manufacturing workers, service providers, and sales and office workers.
+There are especially a lot of people living in Cresco who work in office and administrative support (9.11%), food service (7.24%), and management occupations (6.96%).

-The citizens of Cresco are slightly less educated than the national average of 21.84% for the average city or town: 15.26% of adults in Cresco have a bachelor's degree or advanced degree
+The percentage of adults in Cresco with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.25% of adults in Cresco have a bachelor's degree or advanced degree.

-The per capita income in Cresco in 2010 was $22,316, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
-This equates to an annual income of $89,264 for a family of four.
+The per capita income in Cresco in 2010 was $22,674, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
+This equates to an annual income of $90,696 for a family of four.
 However, Cresco contains both very wealthy and poor people as well.

 The people who call Cresco home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Cresco residents report their race to be White, followed by Asian.
+The greatest number of Cresco residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Cresco include Norwegian, Irish, Czech, and English.

 The most common language spoken in Cresco is English.
 Other important languages spoken here include Spanish and Slavic languages.